-4.2.3.4.
+38.2.3.4.4.2.3.4.
 FastAbort Multi-task Abort Semantics

-Protocol behavior defined in this Section SHOULD be implemented by all iSCSI implementations complying with this document.
-Protocol behavior defined in this Section MUST be exhibited by iSCSI implementations on an iSCSI session when they negotiate the TaskReporting (Section 13.23) key to "FastAbort" on that session.
+Protocol behavior defined in this Section SHOULD be implemented by all iSCSI implementations complying with this document, noting that some steps below may not be compatible with [RFC3720] semantics.
+However, Pprotocol behavior defined in this Section MUST be exhibited by iSCSI implementations on an iSCSI session when they negotiate the TaskReporting (Section 13.23) key to "FastAbort" on that session.
 The execution of ABORT TASK SET, CLEAR TASK SET, LOGICAL UNIT RESET, TARGET WARM RESET, and TARGET COLD RESET TMF Requests consists of the following sequence of actions in the specified order on the specified party.